-- Cases where the case-by-case approval process is clear whereby, for example, a checklist for foreign remittances is prepared, and a teller of a branch office performs checks based on the list, and a general manager verifies and reports to the responsible division at headquarters - Cases of checking the visa length of customers who are foreign students or workers, and using a system to control the risk of sale of accounts at the time of their return home - Cases of banks that have an internal regulation system whereby accounts opened with a small amount of money, accounts of persons who live in a remote area, or accounts of corporations that have just relocated or been established, etc., are designated as accounts targeted for control.
-If any request for a transfer to such accounts occurs, the consistency of such request with the purpose of opening the account is checked and the intent of the person requesting the transfer is checked, and if the consistency cannot be confirmed, the transaction is denied or the transaction is reported as suspicious
+- Cases of a customer who was reported with STRs in the past, where an information-sharing system is established and when dealing with the customer.
+Details are confirmed by checking the documents and interviewing and then transaction is approved by the senior manager. - Cases where customer categories to be aware of when opening accounts are set (by classifying them as those who live in remote areas, those who open multiple accounts, those who open an account with a small deposit, those who present a residence card whose period of stay is about to expire, etc.).
+If a customer falls under a category, additional questions will be asked to confirm the rationality of opening the account.
+Additionally, if it is difficult to judge the rationality, the decision to open an account is made after the senior administrator's confirmation. - Cases of banks that have an internal regulation system whereby accounts opened with a small amount of money, accounts of persons who live in a remote area, or accounts of corporations that have just relocated or been established, etc., are designated as accounts targeted for control.
+If any request for a transfer to such accounts occurs, the consistency of such request with the purpose of opening the account is checked and the intent of the person requesting the transfer is checked, and if the consistency cannot be confirmed, the transaction is denied or the transaction is reported as suspicious.